virtualsociety/simulation/README.md

 ## Status (in active development)

-* An initial whitepaper about simulation within the government has been published
+* An initial whitepaper (in Dutch) about Simulation Driven Development (SDD) within the government has been published

   *Sjef van Leeuwen, 2020.
 Virtual Society, Open Social Innovation.*